Winston-Salem Open Guide: What To Know for 2025

 The fan experience is unbeatable

-“Come for the tennis — stay for the experience.”
-It’s a mantra that’s guided the Winston-Salem Open since its founding.
-You’ll enjoy many perks not seen at most major sporting events — including free parking, extra roomy seats, and an expanded “fun zone” for kids — not to mention affordable ticket packages.
-Convenience is also a huge draw, as Wake Forest Tennis Complex is about a 5 minute drive from downtown, where you’ll find more than a dozen lodging options.
-The fan amenities are complemented by a number of special activities for kids and families held in conjunction with the tournament — including the popular Kids’ Day (Aug.
-17).
+“Come for the tennis—stay for the experience.”
+That’s been the guiding mantra of the Winston-Salem Open since its founding.
+Fans enjoy perks rarely found at major sporting events: free parking, spacious seating, a kids’ fun zone, and affordable ticket packages.
+The Wake Forest Tennis Complex is just five minutes from downtown, with dozens of nearby lodging options.
+The tournament also features special activities for kids and families throughout the week — including the popular Kids’ Day (Aug.
+16), which includes tickets to opening day.
 See all special events here.

 It puts Winston-Salem in the spotlight